Spa Land Busan: What to Expect, What to Bring & Is It Worth It

 A hot sauna shaped like a done in Spa Land Busan

-The process is quick and easy.
-Sometimes there’s no line, and you can walk right in.
+The process is quick, and on quieter days, you can walk straight in.

-During bad weather or public holiday weekends, be prepared for longer waits.
+During bad weather or public holiday weekends, expect longer waits.

 Important timing details: